CliffordV/CS-GO-Commands/README.md

 # CS-GO-Commands
 ### ez pz lemon sqz

-* Download the file knife_binds
+* Download or Clone
+* Extract
-* Copy and paste or move the file in this path
+* Move the file knife_binds in this path
 * "...\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg"

 #### The folder structure after you move the file should look like this: